Guigui220D/avr-arduino-zig/README.md

 This is my fork of Firefox's arduino
+I do some tests on there, don't expect quality code!

+Original readme:

 # AVR Arduino Zig